deriv-bots/Deriv-Bot-XML/README.md

 # Support

-If you have any questions or issues related to the use of the bots, please feel free to contact the developer at lewisluseka@gmail.com.
-Additionally, you can also seek support from the Binary.com or Deriv.com community.
+If you have any questions or issues related to the use of the bots, please feel free to contact the developer at derivkingnato@gmail.com .
+Additionally, you can also seek support from the Deriv.com community.

 # Contribute